Skip to main content

 kubectl create ns sumologiccollection

 3. Install the Sumo Logic Kubernetes Collection using sumologic_values_eks.yaml file (in folder) by following the instructions here.
 Ensure that you are monitoring your Kubernetes clusters with the Telegraf operator enabled.
 If you are not, then follow these instructions to do so.
-The below command enables traces and telegraf operators using the credentials generated in the previous step and deploys the 2.10.0 helm chart version.
+The following command enables traces and telegraf operators using the credentials generated in the previous step and deploys the 2.10.0 helm chart version.

 helm upgrade --install sumologic sumologic/sumologic \